$227M settlement reached in deadly Philadelphia collapse

-PHILADELPHIA (AP) — A $227 million settlement has been reached in a civil case over a deadly Philadelphia building collapse.
+PHILADELPHIA (AP) — Lawyers for 19 people killed or injured in a Philadelphia building collapse reached a $227 million settlement with several defendants as the jury, which already had found them liable, deliberated Wednesday on damages.

-Six people were killed and 13 injured when a towering brick wall from a demolition project crushed an adjacent Salvation Army store in 2013.
+Six people were killed and 13 injured when a towering brick wall left unbraced during a demolition project crushed an adjacent Salvation Army store in 2013.

-Two unqualified demolition contractors are serving long prison terms.
+Two unqualified demolition contractors are serving long prison terms for involuntary manslaughter convictions.
 But the building owner and his architect were never charged.
 The victims had been seeking damages from both men, along with the Salvation Army.

-Lawyers for a number of victims and their families say it’s the largest negotiated settlement in a personal injury case in state court history.
+Lawyers for a number of victims and their families called the sum the largest personal injury settlement in state court history.
+Lawyer Robert Mongeluzzi called it “a powerful deterrent” to businesses that try to cut corners and put lives at risk.

 Most Read Stories